threepointone/require.import/README.md

 require.import()
 ---

-add `require.import` to your list of babel plugins.
+- add `require.import` to your list of babel plugins.
+- when using on server side code, pass `{ server: true }` as an option

 usage
 ---